-Genomics and Pathology Services (GPS), a collaborative initiative between the Department of Pathology & Immunology and the Department of Genetics, is a clinical genomics laboratory at Washington University School of Medicine in St. Louis.
+The Clinical Genomics Laboratory is a collaborative initiative between the Department of Pathology & Immunology and the Department of Genetics at Washington University School of Medicine in St. Louis.

 Located in the state-of-the-art Cortex building, our CAP-accredited, CLIA-certified laboratories deliver clinically validated testing supported by extensive clinical and genomic experience and advanced technologies.